 Without common goals, it’s difficult to stay committed to your spending targets and hold each other accountable for saving more money.
 It’s also impossible to determine whether you’re succeeding if you don’t have a measurable goal.

 Let’s say you want to take a trip twelve months from now that will cost $3,000.
 You’ll reach this goal in one year’s time if you save $250 per month.
-With a clear goal of $200, it’s easy to identify how much you need to cut back spending and identify your successes and failures.
+With a clear goal of $250, it’s easy to identify how much you need to cut back spending and identify your successes and failures.
 This is a great starting point for your new budget and helps you feel like you’re making progress toward a larger goal every time you save money.
+To reach your goal you could get rid of cable, switch to a cheaper wireless provider, reduce grocery expenses, eat fewer meals at restaurants, or take advantage of stay-at-home date ideas rather than going out for an expensive evening.

 2. Compromise Individual Needs